reconhub/argus/README.md

 3. Check the working directory path at the top of `PROJECT_DIRECTORY\dashboards\master.R`, update it if needed

 ### Create a windows scheduled task (or CRON job) to produce the dashboards
+For windows:
-For windows, run the `dashboards\master.r` once, you can then use the following command in R to create the scheduled task:
+- run the `dashboards\master.r` once
+- you can then use the following command in R to create the scheduled task:
 `taskscheduleR::taskscheduler_create(taskname="ArgusR", rscript=paste0(getwd(),"/dashboards/master.R"), schedule="MINUTE", startdate = format(today(), "%d/%m/%Y"), starttime=format(Sys.time() + 120, "%H:%M"),
 modifier=config$freqCron)`

+- If an error message such as: `ERROR: Incorrect Start Date` appears:
+    - Run the following command in the R console:
+`taskscheduleR::taskscheduler_create(taskname="ArgusR", rscript=paste0(getwd(),"/dashboards/master.R"),
+schedule="ONCE", startdate = format(today(), "%d/%m/%Y"), starttime=format(Sys.time() + 120, "%H:%M"))`
+    - Then open the application `Task scheduler` in Windows:
+        - Go in the left panel to `Task scheduler library`
+        - Select the task `ArgusR` in the middle panel.
+        - Click on properties in the right panel.
+        - Go to the `Triggers` tab and select in `Advanced settings`: "Repeat task every `15 minutes` for a duration of `Indefinitely`"
+        - Press OK
+        - Press “Run” in the right panel.
 ---
 ## Workflow